This post may contain affiliate links – read our full disclosure

+Thought you were the only bee fan out there?
+No Way.
+Those of you interested in becoming a beekeeper are joining some pretty famous beekeepers.
 Humans and honey bees have been interacting for thousands of years.
-In fact our fascination with this humble insect results in many new beekeepers.
+In fact our fascination with this humble insect results in many new beekeepers each year.
 Thought you were the only bee fan out there?
 No Way.
-Beekeeping for beginners is a welcome into a group of some pretty famous beekeepers.

 Beekeeping has been a hobby for a very long time.
 Early man harvested honey from bees, as depicted in cave drawings.